Eleven-am/pondSocket/README.md

 - `accept(assigns?: PondAssigns): JoinResponse`: Accepts the join request and optionally assigns data to the client.

-- `reject(message?: string, errorCode?: number): JoinResponse`: Rejects the join request with the given error message and optional error code.
+- `decline(message?: string, errorCode?: number): JoinResponse`: Rejects the join request with the given error message and optional error code.

-- `send(event: string, payload: PondMessage, assigns?: PondAssigns): JoinResponse`: Emits a direct message to the client with the specified event, payload, and optional assigns data.
+- `reply(event: string, payload: PondMessage, assigns?: PondAssigns): JoinResponse`: Emits a direct message to the client with the specified event, payload, and optional assigns data.

 - `broadcast(event: string, payload: PondMessage): JoinResponse`: Emits a message to all clients in the channel with the specified event and payload.

-- `broadcastFromUser(event: string, payload: PondMessage): JoinResponse`: Emits a message to all clients in the channel except the sender with the specified event and payload.
+- `broadcastFrom(event: string, payload: PondMessage): JoinResponse`: Emits a message to all clients in the channel except the sender with the specified event and payload.

-- `sendToUsers(event: string, payload: PondMessage, userIds: string[]): JoinResponse`: Emits a message to a specific set of clients identified by the provided userIds with the specified event and payload.
+- `broadcastTo(userIds: string | string[], event: string, payload: PondMessage): JoinResponse`: Emits a message to a specific set of clients identified by the provided userIds with the specified event and payload.

 - `trackPresence(presence: PondPresence): JoinResponse`: Tracks the presence of the client in the channel.